Alan Pauls

+Alan Pauls (born 1959) is an Argentine writer, literary critic and screenwriter.

+Early life

+Pauls was born in Buenos Aires, Argentina in 1959.
+He studied literature at the University of Buenos Aires.

+Career

-Alan Pauls (born 22 April 1959 in Buenos Aires) is an Argentine writer, literary critic and screenwriter.
-An early essay he did on Betrayed by Rita Hayworth by Manuel Puig is said to show his interest in him as an "experimental writer."
-Although Pauls has expressed skepticism about the avant-garde as any form of program, preferring to see it as a "toolbox."
+An early essay by Pauls on Betrayed by Rita Hayworth by Manuel Puig is said to show his interest in him as an "experimental writer."
+Although he has expressed skepticism about the avant-garde as any form of program, preferring to see it as a "toolbox."
 Among his own experimental works is Wasabi from 1994.
 He also had a longstanding interest in film and his later work El pasado was adapted to film in 2007.

 He wrote a "History of" trilogy with the titles being History of crying, History of hair, and History of money.

+Academia

-He has additionally served as a visiting professor at Princeton University.
+Pauls has served as a visiting professor at Princeton University.
+He is also a professor of literary theory at the University of Buenos Aires Faculty of Philosophy and Letters.